UST-QuAntiL/QuantumTranspiler/README.md

 # Vendor-Independent Quantum Transpiler

-The Vendor-Independent Quantum Transpiler is a quantum transpiling and analyzing framework written in Python3 that compiles quantum circuits for several QPUs.
+The Vendor-Independent Quantum Transpiler is a quantum transpilation and analysis framework written in Python that compiles quantum circuits for several QPUs.
 The user is guided through the whole process of importing, visualizing, editing, simulating and exporting quantum circuits.
 Additionally, the quantum circuit is analyzed regarding various QPUs and the transpiled, executable quantum circuit can be exported in the respective quantum instruction language.

 ## Setup